moudeyverma/mdeyvermablogs/README.md

 ## Decision Factors
 The code is legacy and we didn't have enough time to rewrite the code within a short duration from .net framework to .net core and deploy all in Linux container.So we started our journey with combination of two types of workloads **Windows and Linux**.
 <br>
-Also choose the highest common supported .NET version for win 2019 and win 2022.
-If  ASF workloads are still modified and deployed in parallel in ASF using win 2019,  chose the latest common version 4.8. [know more](https://github.com/microsoft/dotnet-framework-docker/issues/849)
+Also we chose the highest common supported .NET version for win 2019 and win 2022.
+If  ASF workloads are still modified and deployed in parallel in ASF using win 2019,  choose the latest common version 4.8. [know more](https://github.com/microsoft/dotnet-framework-docker/issues/849)
 <br>
 #### We took the below approach to upgrade framework
   - Upgraded from .net framework current version to the latest version 4.8 and deployed in AKS **Windows** containers.(Approx 7x projects)